-The main streams entering the SMVMA are the Cuyama and Sisquoc Rivers; these rivers join on the Santa Maria Valley floor near Garey and become the Santa Maria River, which drains the Valley from that point westward (see Figure 1.1-1 and Appendix A, Figure 3).
+The main streams entering the SMVMA are the Cuyama and Sisquoc Rivers; these rivers join on the Santa Maria Valley floor near Garey and become the Santa Maria River, which drains the Valley from that point westward (USGS, Thomasson, H.G., 1951; see Figure 1.1-1 and Appendix A, Figure 3).
 The headwaters of the Sisquoc River include a portion of the San Rafael Mountains and Solomon Hills, and the River's main tributaries within the SMVMA are Foxen, La Brea, and Tepusquet Creeks.
 Streamflow in the Sisquoc River and its tributary creeks have remained uncontrolled through the present.
 The Cuyama River drains a portion of the Sierra Madre Mountains, including the Cuyama Valley, and streamflow into the Santa Maria River has been controlled since construction of Twitchell Dam between 1957 and 1959.
 The Santa Maria River receives minor streamflows from two small tributaries, Suey and Nipomo Creeks, along its course toward the City of Guadalupe and the Pacific Ocean.
-In the southern SMVMA, Orcutt Creek drains a part of the Solomon Hills (Solomon Canyon) and the Orcutt area, at which point a portion of the Creek discharge is diverted by pipeline to the A Street retention basin north of the Santa Maria Airport (Santa Barbara County Flood Control & Water Conservation District, SBCFC&WCD,
+In the southern SMVMA, Orcutt Creek drains a part of the Solomon Hills (Solomon Canyon) and the Orcutt area, at which point a portion of the Creek discharge is diverted by pipeline to the A Street retention basin north of the Santa Maria Airport (Santa Barbara County Flood Control & Water Conservation District, SBCFC&WCD, 1985; personal communication, T. Gibbons, SMVWCD, January 25, 2017).

-1985; personal communication, T. Gibbons, SMVWCD, January 25, 2017).
 Orcutt Creek continues to flow westward, receiving intermittent flow from small drainages from the south, before being joined by Green Canyon Channel near Guadalupe, to flow toward the mouth of the Santa Maria River.

 Stream discharge in the Cuyama River below the dam, recorded during the initial period of Twitchell project operations between 1959 and 1983, averaged 37,350 afy.
-As discussed above, Twitchell Reservoir releases have averaged 47,800 afy from 1967 through 2017.
+As discussed above, Twitchell Reservoir releases have averaged 47,100 afy from 1967 through 2018.
 The historical variation in reservoir releases and Cuyama River streamflow is shown in a bar chart of annual surface water discharge for the River (Figure 2.3-1a).
 Cuyama River stream discharge, which comprises the largest source of SMVMA groundwater recharge, has ranged over the historical period of record from no streamflow during several drought years, including as recently as 2010 and 2013 through 2016, to a high of almost 250,000 af during 1998.
+Releases in 2018 were well below average, about 12,140 af.

-Stream discharge in the Sisquoc River, recorded at gauges at the southeast end of the Sisquoc plain ("near Sisquoc") and further downstream at the opening to the SMVMA ("near Garey"), average 34,050 (absent data from years 1999-2007) and 36,120 afy, respectively, over the historical period of record.1 These long-term averages through 2017 are higher than those calculated through 2016 as the Sisquoc River discharge was well above average in 2017.
+Stream discharge in the Sisquoc River, recorded at gauges at the southeast end of the Sisquoc plain ("near Sisquoc") and further downstream at the opening to the SMVMA ("near Garey"), average 33,570 (absent data from years 1999-2007) and 35,670 afy, respectively, over the historical period of record.1 The Sisquoc River discharge was well below average in 2018, only 2,520 af ("near Sisquoc") and 1,540 af ("near Garey").

 The Sisquoc River downstream gauge ("near Garey") provides a measure of the stream discharge entering the SMVMA from the Sisquoc plain.
 The gauge reflects inflow from the headwaters of the Sisquoc River and its tributaries, as well as gains from and losses to the shallow aquifer in the Sisquoc plain.
 The historical variation in Sisquoc River streamflow is shown in a bar chart of annual surface water discharge for the River at both gauges (Figure 2.3-1b).
-Sisquoc River stream discharge to the SMVMA ("near Garey" gauge), which comprises a large source of SMVMA groundwater recharge, has ranged over the historical period of record from no streamflow during several drought years to over 300,000 af during 1998; the 2017 annual discharge (provisional/approved) into the SMVMA was well above average at 51,650 af.
+Sisquoc River stream discharge to the SMVMA ("near Garey" gauge), which comprises a large source of SMVMA groundwater recharge, has ranged over the historical period of record from no streamflow during several drought years to over 300,000 af during 1998; again, the 2018 annual discharge (provisional/approved) into the SMVMA was well below average at 1,540 af.